stylekit/stylekit.github.io/_posts/2016-02-18-Cascading-Style-Sheets-System.md

 offset:20px 0px;

-the precentage is calculated based on the parents width and height
+the percentage is calculated based on the parents width and height

 width,height:100%;// means fill the parent space